 Pop the cranberries

-It is important to make sure that all the cranberries are popped.
-By doing this, you will be sure to get a good and thick sauce without unpopped cranberries.
-I tried without popping them once and the sauce had the same good taste, but the texture was less interesting.
+It is important to burst the cranberries when preparing cranberry sauce.
+By doing this, you will be sure to get a good sauce without whole cranberries.

 In this recipe, it’s possible to use honey instead of maple syrup.
 Simply use the same amount as indicated in the recipe.

-If you like a strong orange taste, replace an amount of water by the same amount of orange juice.
-You can also add orange zest once cooked!
+If you like a strong orange taste, replace the water with the same amount of orange juice.
+You can also add orange zest before cooking and as topping!

 If you like this recipe, you might also like these ones: